 '''

+Now look at whats left

 correlation = 'RR LL'

 xaxis = 'uvdist'

 spw = '1'

 antenna = ''

 iteration = 'antenna'

 plotxy()

 As you step through, you will see that Antenna 9 (ID=8) is often

 bad in this spw.
 If you box and do Locate (or remember from

 0137+331) its probably a bad time.

 print ""

 print "-----"

+print "Looking now at SPW 1"

+print "Now we set iteration to Antenna"

 print "Step through antennas with Next"

 print "See bad Antenna 9 (ID 8) as in 0137+331"

 Pause script if you are running in scriptmode

 if scriptmode:

 user_check=raw_input('Return to continue script\n')

 The easiset way to kill it:

 antenna = '9'

 iteration = ''

 xaxis = 'time'

 correlation = ''

 plotxy()

 Draw a box around all points in the last bad scans and flag 'em!

 print ""

 print "-----"

 print "Now plotting vs. time antenna 9 spw 1"

 print "Box up the bad scans and Flag"

 Pause script if you are running in scriptmode

-if scriptmode:

 user_check=raw_input('Return to continue script\n')

 Now clean up the rest

 xaxis = 'uvdist'

 correlation = 'RR LL'

 antenna = ''

-spw = "
+spw = ''

+'''

+'''

 You will be drawing many tiny boxes, so remember you can

 use the ESC key to get rid of the most recent box if you

 make a mistake.

-'''

-'''

 plotxy()

 Note that the end result is we've flagged lots of points

 in RR and LL.
 We will rely upon imager to ignore the

 RL LR for points with RR LL flagged!

 print ""

 print "-----"

+print "Final cleanup of JUPITER data"

 print "Back to uvdist plot, see remaining bad data"

 print "You can draw little boxes around the outliers and Flag"

 print "Depends how patient you are in drawing boxes!"

 print "Could also use Locate to find where they come from"

 Pause script if you are running in scriptmode

 if scriptmode:

 user_check=raw_input('Return to continue script\n')

 print "Done with plotxy!"

+#-----

 Use Flagmanager to save a copy of the flags so far

 print '--Flagmanager--'

 default('flagmanager')

 print "Now will use flagmanager to save a copy of the flags we just made"

 print "These are named xyflags"

 vis = msfile

 mode = 'save'

 versionname = 'xyflags'

 comment = 'Plotxy flags'

 merge = 'replace'

 flagmanager()

-You can use Flagdata to explicitly clip the data also
+Use Flagmanager to list all saved versions

-print '--Flagdata--'
+print '--Flagmanager--'

-default('flagdata')

-print "As a demonstration show how to clip the data with flagdata"

-print "Note we had already flagged many of these interactively"

-vis = msfile
+default('flagmanager')

+print "Now will use flagmanager to list all the versions we saved"

 '''